Skip to main content

 bundle exec rake compile

-Create a test file to verify our implementation:
+2. Write a test: Create a test file test/test_fast_strings.rb to verify the implementation:

 # test/test_fast_strings.rb